Morgan J. Freeman: Further film projects

 Following the critical success of Hurricane Streets, Freeman wrote and directed Desert Blue.
-The film was distributed by the Samuel Goldwyn Company and re-teamed Freeman with Brendan Sexton III.
-The film starred Christina Ricci, Casey Affleck, Ethan Suplee, Peter Sarsgaard and Kate Hudson (in her film debut).
+The film was distributed by the Samuel Goldwyn Company and re-teamed Freeman with Sexton.
+The film starred Christina Ricci, Casey Affleck, Ethan Suplee, Peter Sarsgaard, and Kate Hudson (in her film debut).

 In 2000, Freeman wrote and directed The Cherry Picker for Showtime starring Janeane Garofalo.
 He directed several music videos, including two for the breakout indie band Rilo Kiley, and directed the teen hit Dawson's Creek for The WB.
 In 2001, Freeman directed American Psycho 2 for Lions Gate Entertainment.
-In 2003, he helmed the independent feature Piggy Banks, which starred Gabriel Mann, Kelli Garner and Tom Sizemore.
+In 2003, he helmed the independent feature Piggy Banks, which starred Gabriel Mann, Kelli Garner, and Tom Sizemore.

-Just Like the Son premiered to immediate audience and critical acclaim at the 2006 Tribeca Film Festival, and won the Alice Nella Citta Prize for Best Feature Film at its European debut in Italy at the 2006 Rome Film Festival.
-The film stars Mark Webber, Brendan Sexton III and Rosie Perez.
+Just Like the Son premiered to audience and critical acclaim at the 2006 Tribeca Film Festival and won the Alice Nella Citta Prize for Best Feature Film at its European debut in Italy at the 2006 Rome Film Festival.
+The film stars Sexton, Mark Webber, and Rosie Perez.

 Freeman directed the 2009 film Homecoming, starring Mischa Barton.

 Television projects

-Freeman produced the MTV reality TV show Laguna Beach: The Real Orange County.
+Freeman produced the MTV reality show Laguna Beach: The Real Orange County.
 In 2007, he created and executive produced the television series Maui Fever, another MTV reality series.
 He also produced the MTV reality shows 16 and Pregnant, Teen Mom and Teen Mom 2.